Okay, here comes the fun part.

 You’ve just covered the why and the how.
 Time for the what!

-What can your app do?
+What can your app/project do?
 What makes it cool or unique?
 Be sure to elaborate on all the features that address your earlier problem statement but remember to keep your explanations simple and clear.
 Don’t get lost in the details if it doesn’t pertain to the conversation or directly answer the interviewer’s question.

 Our app uses Nokogiri to scrape major news sites and aggregates the most popular titles.